zarej/DL-Art-School/COLAB_USAGE.md

 * If you have a lot of files, you might want to upload a compressed archive and write code to extract it in the notebook (but if you cannot do this, then that's okay, just wait for the upload to finish)

+##### If your dataset is &lt;1k files, you might want to wait for a few days until the Colab Notebook is updated to adjust hyperparameters for smaller datasets

 ## Using the notebook

 The top of the colab notebook currently looks something like this: